syn-ce/entropy/README.md

 596 (!) possible input events exceeds the number of keys on my laptop keyboard by a fair bit (it's got 81 in case you're wondering, and even my external full-size one doesn't sport more than 109).
 Granted, some of these (looking at the function keys) can cause different events, but even if we're being generous here, the number of keys we are nowhere near almost 600.
-Turns out this has a good reason:
+Turns out this has a good reason: There are a lot more devices this has to work with, each providing different (methods of) inputs.
 Here are some of my favorites (some are mapped to multiple values):

 - 209: KEY_BASSBOOST
 - 152: [KEY_COFFEE, KEY_SCREENLOCK]